Best watercolor sets for beginners

 2 – Daniel Smith Metal Travel Set

-This watercolor set has the same average rating as the Van Gogh, 4.7 stars, but only 121 reviews.
-This isn’t an indication that they’re the same quality, but rather that the value is there. $40 more with three less color options, but maintaining the same rating means this set is worth the money.
+This watercolor set has an even higher rating than the Van Gogh, 4.8 stars, but only 137 reviews.
+This isn’t an indication that they’re the same quality, but rather that the value is there. $30 more with three less color options, but maintaining the same rating means this set is worth the money.
 And this set doesn’t even come with a paintbrush.
 So you KNOW it’s good if people have to buy that separately.

 3 – Winsor & Newton Cotman Watercolor Paint Set